Holographic Tensor Networks as Tessellations of Geometry: Discussions

 As in \cite{Hayden:2016cfa,Pastawski:2015qua}, we can also set open legs for the bulk sites to built a holographic code mapping the bulk states to the boundary states, then we can study the bulk quantum correction to the holographic entanglement entropy and identify the analogue of the quantum extremal surface \cite{Engelhardt:2014gca}.
 Perhaps the most interesting future direction is to generalize the PEE tensor network to geometric background beyond the Poincar\'e AdS space, thus construct a new framework to study holographic correspondence beyond AdS/CFT.
-This is promising because the Crofton formula works for more generic Riemann manifolds, and we can build the network of all the geodesics in the Kinematic Space.
-The generalization will be non-trivial, as it is quite possible that the geodesics in the bulk will not always anchor on the boundary, which may correspond to spaces containing black holes or singularities.
+This is nontrivial, as the Crofton formula requires essential modifications to apply to more general Riemannian manifolds.
+In such configurations, besides geodesics anchored on the boundary, one must also consider those that terminate at black hole singularities or end in the bulk.